 - Itchy, flaky scalp - Stress causes an imbalance in your hormone levels, which disrupts the micro-flora of the scalp.

 - Increased oiliness - Stress heightens your androgen (male hormone) levels, which in turn can increase your scalp’s production of oils.

-- Add a few minutes of yoga or meditation into your day.
-Yoga increases your ability to calm, focus and relax yourself, reducing stress.
-Likewise, meditation promotes deep state of relaxation and a tranquil mind.
+- Allocate a few minutes each day for yoga or meditation.
+Yoga enhances your ability to calm your mind, improve focus, and alleviate stress.
+Likewise, meditation induces deep relaxation and tranquility.

-- Incorporate exercise into your routine.
-Exercise reduces stress hormones and stimulates production of endorphins, which together help foster relaxation
+- Make exercise a regular part of your routine.
+Physical activity reduces stress hormones and stimulates the release of endorphins, contributing to overall relaxation

 I hope that this blog helped to shed a little light on how stress affects our bodies, including our hair!
 How do you guys manage stress?